pherris/IOT-Value-Cycling/README.md

 -------------------------
 You can run the application from within Eclipse by selecting Run -> Run Configurations.
 Find this project/class under Java Application and select it (you might have to run it once first for it to show up!).
 On the right, select the Arguments tab and enter the full file path to your TCX file.
 Select Apply and Run.

-You can also export the Jar (with dependencies) and run from the command line with the first parameter being the full path to your TCX file.
+You can also use Maven to export a Jar to be run from the command line with the first parameter being the full path to your TCX file.
 ```
+mvn package
-java -jar MyJarFileName.jar /path/to/my/file.tcx
+java -jar target/IOT-Value-Cycling-0.0.1-SNAPSHOT-jar-with-dependencies.jar rides/activity_349469173.tcx
 ```
-Once the application is running without errors you should see a log the cycling data that was published to m2m.io at the same interval it was captured in (this means that if you stopped your bike and your bike computer 'auto paused' (that's cheating by the way ;), you will not see any data being published for the same amount of time you were stopped).
+Once the application is running without errors you should see each point of the cycling data that was published to m2m.io.
+Note that data is published at the same interval it was captured  (this means that if you stopped your bike and your bike computer 'auto paused' (that's cheating by the way ;), you will not see any data being published for the same amount of time you were stopped).

 Viewing Your Ride
 ================================